 Terrell James (b.
 1955, Houston) is an abstract painter who exhibits nationally and internationally.
 She lives in Houston, Texas.

-She has been included in over two hundred group shows, and completed over forty solo exhibitions in galleries, artist-run spaces, and museums.
-Her works are included in numerous collections, including the Boston Museum of Art, Dallas Museum of Art, Museum of Fine Arts, Houston, Transart Foundation, and the Whitney Museum of American Art.
+James has been included in over two hundred group shows, and completed over forty solo exhibitions in galleries, artist-run spaces, and museums.
+Her works are included in numerous collections, including the Boston Museum of Art, Dallas Museum of Art, Museum of Fine Arts Houston, Transart Foundation, and the Whitney Museum of American Art.